pyglet.resource

 str

-Different platforms have different conventions for where to save user preferences, saved games, and settings.
-This function implements those conventions.
-Note that the returned path may not exist: applications should use os.makedirs to construct it if desired.
+Different platforms have different conventions for where to save user preferences and settings.
+This function implements those conventions as described below, and returns a fully formed path.

 On Linux, a directory name in the user’s configuration directory is returned (usually under ~/.config).